msobrinoestevez/DSND_Starbucks_CP/README.md

 a.
 Exploratory data analysis, data cleaning and data preprocess with portfolio, profile and transaction datasets<br>
 b.
 Combine these clean datasets containing relevant features which can be used to train our model<br>
 c.
 Split data to train and test datasets (and scaling variables), selecting the appropriate performance matrix<br>
 d.
-Calculate features importance given by the best estimator.<br>
+Calculate features importance given by the best estimator<br>
 e.
 Compute performance of the model using test data, and plot a confusion matrix<br>